FineStack/arch-lamp/README.md

   * Run start.sh by sh 'start.sh'.
   * Follow the instructions CAREFULLY.

-Note: - This script collect NO data, so you can enter your email address fearlessly.
+Note: - This script collects NO data, so you can enter your email address fearlessly.